PreziosiRaffaele/sf-debug-log/README.md

 DESCRIPTION
   Create a new trace flag.

+  This command is used to create a trace flag for a specific user in the Salesforce org.

 EXAMPLES
   sf trace new -o DeveloperEdition -u "Raffaele Preziosi" -t 10
 ```

 ## `sf debug retrieve`

-Retrieve apex log files.

 ```
 USAGE
-  $ sf debug retrieve
+  $  sf debug retrieve -o <value> [-u <value>] [-t <value>] [-d <value>]

 FLAGS
+  -d, --folder=<value>          [default: .sfdx/tools/debug/logs] The folder where the retrieved log files will be stored.
-  -o, --targetusername=<value>  [required] A username or alias for the target org.
+  -o, --targetusername=<value>  (required) Username or alias of the target Salesforce org.
-  -u, --name=<value> The name of the user to trace.
-  -t, --time=<value> [default: 60] Minutes to retrieve logs for.
+  -t, --time=<value>            [default: 60] The number of minutes to retrieve log files for.
+  -u, --user=<value>            [default: targetusername] Username, Name, or ID of the user for whom you want to retrieve the logs.

 GLOBAL FLAGS
   --json  Format output as json.

 DESCRIPTION
-  Retrieves apex log files from the Salesforce platform.
+  Retrieve Apex log files from the Salesforce platform.

+  This command allows you to retrieve Apex log files from a Salesforce org.

 EXAMPLES
   sf debug retrieve -o DeveloperEdition -u "Raffaele Preziosi" -t 10